kayac-chang/social-proof-section/Guide.md

 }
 ```

-Copy `images/` folder from Social Proof Section sample project
+Copy `images/` folder from *Social Proof Section* sample project
 in our `src/` directory,
 and we are good to go.

 ## Start

 It's very easy to get stuck at begin as a beginner,
 to make our work more clear and productive,
-we will following the some steps which been mention in [Thinking in React](TIR)
+we will following the some steps which been mention in [Thinking in React](https://reactjs.org/docs/thinking-in-react.html).
 to get the job done.

 ### Step 1: Breaking down big UI Into small pieces of components

-Start by analyzing make you double,
+Start by analyzing make you can double use it,
 when we look at the mockup,
 the first part we should take care is the mobile layout,
 start from mobile not only a principle but a good approach to make Responsive Web Design easier.

 Then we start to break down mockup, into four pieces:

 - header
   - Title